AndreCI/DL_p2/README.md

 ## Question
-Should the user be able to stack multiples dense layers without activations layers?
-Should the user be able to produce a model without a criterion layers?
+Should the user be able to stack multiples dense layers without activations layers? yes Should the user be able to produce a model without a criterion layers? yes backward>accumulate the gradient wrt the parameters... with rrespect to
-Is the architecture separated in trainable/activation/criterion module a good idea?
-Why two outputs units, as the output is binary? backward>accumulate the gradient wrt the parameters... wrt?? params???
-Can we rename modules?

 ## Short TODO